Great Scott! Heavyweights battered in 100m freestyle stunner

-Gold Coast, Australia, April 8, 2018 (AFP) - - Scotland's Duncan Scott punched well above his weight by bagging a stunning Commonwealth Games gold in the men's 100 metres freestyle on Sunday in the biggest swimming upset so far.
+Gold Coast (Australia) (AFP) - Scotland's Duncan Scott punched well above his weight by bagging a stunning Commonwealth Games gold in the men's 100 metres freestyle on Sunday in the biggest swimming upset so far.

 In a frantic finish, the slender 20-year-old mowed down Olympic champion Kyle Chalmers and South African superstar Chad le Clos with a sizzling last 25 metres to win in 48.02 seconds.